ravi312/articleTurtle/draft-v1.md

 In C++ and python, one can surely think of much more interesting ways to make the code appealing but as one can see, it comes with additional overhead.
 The context becomes inaccessible for novices due to the complexity of code and esoteric domain of application making it harder to generalize.

 In the turtle graphics approach, we can see how simple art can be converted into a multi-colour wheel by introducing a random block.
 This output also generates a sense of awe and excitement in the process.
 This is where the true potential of the platform can be realized.
 One is not restricted to make a wheel, but now the participants are empowered to use this simple block and apply it in the artwork which they find personally meaningful to create.
 Hence, it will be hard to achieve the same result keeping the accessibility barrier low.
+Mircoworlds are designed to have low threshold and high/no ceiling.

 ### Opportunities for discovery and surprises

-One of the powerful features of computationally powered graphics is the versatility of the designs which are possible during the creation process.
+One of the powerful features of computationally powered graphics is the versatility of the designs which are possible during the learning process.
 Here we see three examples, of how the microworld supports discoveries and increase chances for serendipitous moments during the exploration,

 In the first scenario, even if one decides to work towards making a specific design, the process of breaking down and working bottom-up to generate complex shapes allows one to encounter awe and surprise during the process.
-This is resonated in the response shared by the participant.
+This is resonated in the response shared by the participant (P_N?).

 > CatHeart is my favourite artwork.
 Once I saw this drawing on the internet and thought to program the same on sugar labs.
 It failed many times...but at last it worked.
 While programming this, many new shapes were formed other than a cat on the heart."

-Secondly, even if one starts with an existing project, the opportunity to take code snippets and remixe them to create new designs is a common practice in turtle Blocks microworld.
+Secondly, even if one starts with an existing project, the opportunity to take code snippets and remix them to create new designs is a common practice in turtle Blocks microworld.
 One of the participants shared,

 > I explored and created new designs, made a remix of some of the Artworks.
-In every session, I got to learn something different, something new.
+In every session, I got to learn something different, something new.(P_N?)

 Thirdly, even by keeping the code structure the same, making slight changes in the argument value can lead to interesting output which at many times can't be anticipated.
 This is due to the parameterized nature of the artWork embedded in an artistic context making it possible for limitless easily tweak-able designs to emerge.

 > What I liked most about turtle art is that you can do any design you want.
-By changing one number in the code you can make a whole new design.
+By changing one number in the code you can make a whole new design.(P_N?)

 The visual feedback, tinkerability of blocks, aesthetic appeal and accessibility of the platform makes the overall experience of exploration enjoyable for both novices and expert tinkerers.
 This is in alignment with the "low-threshold" and "high ceiling" design of microworld according to constructionist design.

 One of the respondents remarked,

 > "I liked the way the blocks are made.
 You simply clip the blocks to the program just like hanging clothes to a hanger.
-You can club your commands, add and remove and try different combinations."
+You can club your commands, add and remove and try different combinations."(P_N?)

 Resnick has also pointed to the same in the context of scratch microworld.
 The very affordance of "low-threshold" and "high ceiling" makes the journey in the turtle Graphics enjoyable.
+(There is a paper by Walter Bender also which says similar)

 To summarize, the very power of the same code structure to generate different design adds to the awe and surprise.
 The visual affordance of the platform to support the try-view-modify cycle in playful ways, makes even the bug finding an enjoyable discovery-rich context.